mehulraninga13/M-Aug-24-Cypress/README.md

  require('cypress-mochawesome-reporter/plugin')(on);
  Now you need to import this in your e2e.js package file. import 'cypress-mochawesome-reporter/register';
  To generate report you just need to run your test.
 Report folder will be created in cypress.

+Create directri in git hub by using this command. mkdir .github Then go to the github directory by cd .github
+Now create one more direcotry in git hub mkdir workflows Now in workflow create yml file build.yml
+Then to setup yml file go to this link https://github.com/cypress-io/github-action Copy the github action code as per your requirement.
+For exampel End to End Testing